As fires ease in southern Europe, blaze hits Greek capital

 At least two people were hospitalized in the Greek capital with breathing problems and minor burns, while local officials said several houses had been burned in the fire around Mount Penteli, 25 kilometers (16 miles) northeast of Athens.

 “The conditions are very challenging.
 The priority is to safeguard human life, critical infrastructure and private property,” Fire Service spokesman Yiannis Artopios said.
-Five water-dropping aircraft and four helicopters were operating Wednesday, officials said, adding that more than 600 people have evacuated from their homes so far.
+Nineteen water-dropping aircraft and helicopters were operating Wednesday, officials said, adding that more than 600 people have been evacuated from their homes so far.
+Helicopters scooped up water pumped into outdoor tanks on the hillside before flying back into thick smoke to make the water drops.

-Artopios said winds of up to 80 kilometers per hour (50 mph) were making air support difficult for fire crews.
+Artopios said the fire was contained on all fronts despite difficult conditions earlier in the day with winds of up to 80 kilometers per hour (50 mph).
+But a second fire broke out in the hills outside the town of Megara, 40 kilometers (25 miles) to the west, prompting a new, but more limited, round of evacuations.

 Greece has avoided the heat wave that is currently afflicting countries in western Europe, but fire officials say that hot and dry conditions that have lasted for weeks, as well as longer-term temperature rises, have increased the overall risk of forest fires.